metalbear-co/metalbear.co/content/en/blog/hooking-go-from-rust/index.md

 Feel free to checkout [mirrord](https://github.com/metalbear-co/mirrord), send corrections/issues with the blog post on our [website’s repository](https://github.com/metalbear-co/metalbear.co) or just reach us at hi@metalbear.co.

+[^1]: Application binary interface - how binary programs interact, how do they use the stack, registers, etc.
-[^1]: The cool Gopher was made using https://gopherize.me/.
+[^2]: The cool Gopher was made using https://gopherize.me/.
+[^3]: Foreign Function Interface - how a language/framework interacts with external functions provided by other languages/frameworks.